AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-use-map-collection-output-generation.md

 1. Do one of the following:

-    -   To generate output of selected maps, select the map files and click **Generate Selected**.
+    -   To generate output of selected maps, select the map files and select **Generate Selected**.
-    -   To generate output of all DITA maps with their configured presets, click **Generate All**.
+    -   To generate output of all DITA maps with their configured presets, select **Generate All**.

     >[!IMPORTANT]
     >